-- Use high-energy music to motivate yourself ahead of a long meeting, challenging tasks, or anything likely to distract you.
+- Use high-energy music to motivate yourself ahead of a long meeting, challenging tasks, or anything likely to distract you

-- If you notice signs of distractions, change your location – moving can help retune the brain if boredom sets in.
+- If you notice signs of distractions, change your location – moving can help retune the brain if boredom sets in

-If you have a problem concentrating on tasks and other symptoms of ADHD, you need to talk to a licensed medical professional for a proper diagnosis.
+If you have a problem concentrating on tasks and experience other symptoms of any type of ADHD, you need to talk to a licensed medical professional for a proper diagnosis.
 Getting a diagnosis is only the first part of fighting the challenges you face with inattentive ADHD.
 Many treatment options are available for treating the condition, including medication and therapy.
 Early intervention can stop the disorder from further disrupting your life.
 You can take an assessment test for ADHD to get started.